MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     ![Screenshot of a new copilot in Copilot Studio](media/create-copilot/new-copilot.png)

+6. In the navigation pane on the left, select **Test your copilot**.

-6. In the **Test copilot** pane, enter the message `Hello`, and view the response, which should be an appropriate welcome greeting.
+7. In the **Test copilot** pane, enter the message `Hello`, and view the response, which should be an appropriate welcome greeting.

-7. Now enter the message `How do I use Copilot Studio?`, and view the resulting response.
+8. Now enter the message `How do I use Copilot Studio?`, and view the resulting response.
 This time, the response is not quite so helpful.
 You’ll address this in the next procedure.